exasol/row-level-security/doc/design.md

 # Building Blocks

-## Row Level Security Adapter
+## Row Level Security SQL Dialect
-`dsn~row-level-security-adapter~1`
+`dsn~row-level-security-sql-dialect~1`

-The `RowLevelSecurityAdapter` is a Virtual Schema Adapter that modifies queries it receives so that they only return data the current user is allowed to see.
+The `RowLevelSecuritySqlDialect` is a Virtual Schema SQL Dialect based on the Exasol SQL Dialect that modifies queries it receives so that they only return data the current user is allowed to see.

 Comment: